 The bottle installations coincide with a stepped-up marketing push.
 SodaStream will run its first global ad campaign in 20 countries in the fourth quarter, at a cost of between $15 million and $20 million, said Yonah Lloyd, executive director of corporate development.
 The company is also introducing its first automatic electric carbonation appliance, the Revolution, which went into production yesterday, Lloyd said today.

-SodaStream also will begin a carbon dioxide-exchange program at Wal-Mart Stores Inc. (WMT) by early July after recently introducing the devices there, Lloyd said.
+SodaStream also will begin a carbon dioxide-exchange program at Wal-Mart Stores Inc. (WMT:US) by early July after recently introducing the devices there, Lloyd said.
 SodaStream’s products are now in 2,900 Wal-Marts in the U.S.

 The company jumped to a three-month high in New York after Moness Crespi Hardt & Co. said SodaStream products are selling out at Wal-Mart.
 The number of Wal-Mart stores in the U.S. that are out of stock or have a limited number of the company’s soda makers has grown every week since June 4, according to the e- mailed Moness Crespi report dated today.